 Few plastic surgery procedures can create more dramatic improvements than a tummy tuck.
-At Renaissance Plastic Surgery in Plano, Texas, Jeff Angobaldo, MD, and Kristen A. Aliano Messina, MD, have the skills and expertise needed to transform your abdomen with state-of-the-art tummy tuck tools and techniques.
+At Renaissance Plastic Surgery in Plano, Texas, Jeff Angobaldo, MD, has the skills and expertise needed to transform your abdomen with state-of-the-art tummy tuck tools and techniques.
 If you’ve been thinking about your options for creating a more appealing abdominal profile, call or schedule a consultation online to explore all that a tummy tuck can do for you.

 A tummy tuck, also called abdominoplasty, is a surgical procedure to refine the contouring of your abdomen.
 It’s a great approach for women who want to restore their pre-pregnancy shape, or for women or men who’ve lost a significant amount of weight and want to see those efforts reflected in a tone, tight abdomen.

 Some people simply have a genetic predisposition for a protruding belly.
 Even the aging process can change the shape of your abdomen, and no amount of diet and exercise can address loose or sagging skin.
 A tummy tuck offers a solution.

 Most tummy tuck procedures are done under general anesthesia, so you won’t be aware of the steps of your procedure.
 Once you’re resting comfortably, Dr. Angobaldo creates an incision in the skin between your belly button and public hairline.
 In some cases, a second incision around your belly button is needed to remove skin from the upper portion of the abdomen.